domy-2018/rubiks/README.md

 5 - change the parse to readMaybe for cube and move

 6 - create a randomized cube

+7 - create the solver algorithm to solve the cube

 ## Requirements
 Allows users to enter in a current cube configuration